dannysmith/dannyis-jekyll/_posts/2020-03-14-website-redesign-i.md

 ---
-title: Website Redesign Part I: The Tech
+title: Website Redesign Part I - The Tech
 ---

 Over the years, this website has taken many forms.
 Initially, it was a Wordpress blog.
 Then is was a hand-rolled Sinatra app that rendered markdown pages.
 More recently I've blogged on Medium and at the time of writing, my website is a much simpler Sinatra app.